Mark Reid, Marriage & Family Therapist

 Repeated Harm

 If you’ve hurt someone in the past and regretted it, you probably promised not to do it again.
 But if the hurt has happened again, Step Four is particularly crucial.
-Perhaps an additional error should not doom the whole enterprise, but neither should it go without serious focus.
 It’s upsetting to find yourselves in the same mess you’ve landed in before.
 It takes deliberate work for anyone to change their stubborn habits.

 Sometimes the “offender” asserts (and believes) that repeated hurtful actions are random, that is, not caused by any particular intention or feeling.
 However, if troublesome actions become a pattern, a larger conversation needs to take place.
 You owe it to the one who’s hurt to find a better way to address the problem.
 Regardless of how you think about it, the tenth time you neglect to follow through on the same commitment lands differently than the first.
-So does your tenth “I’m sorry” that’s not accompanied by change.
+Pretty soon your tenth “I’m sorry” becomes meaningless and increases the pain.

 If the harm is associated with compulsive behavior (such as gambling, substance abuse, pornography), the apologizer usually needs mental health treatment.
 It should be pointed out here that being “in therapy”—attending sessions with a therapist—does not necessarily constitute making actual change that will last and should therefore, in itself, not satisfy Step Four.
 Even when people are motivated to change their behavior in a therapy setting, good intentions are often insufficient.
 For long-standing or imbedded habits, most of us require some kind of structured support or change of systems in order to maintain a new pattern of behavior.